frypatch/The-Price-of-Remembering/book/CHAPTER_35.md

 The storm faltered only when I did.
 My legs tangled beneath me, my Alar splintered from within.
 I never saw Dagon’s lunge.
 His saber found my chest before my eyes could follow.
 My breath left me in a soundless gasp.
 That gasp was all I had left.

 But in the hollow of my ear, Auri’s voice whispered, faint and fragile.
 “Kvothe, live.
 Please.”

+The world tilted.
+My feet found the edge where the parapet had been.
+Where stone ended and sky began.
+The doorway that once led to the outer wall now opened onto nothing.
+A mouth gaping over the abyss.
+My balance fled.
+The tower released me like a secret it could no longer hold.

 And then, as I fell, the Wind was the only thing that remained.